Pokémon FireRed and LeafGreen: Sales

-During its first week of release in Japan, FireRed and LeafGreen sold a combined total of 885,039 copies, which was less than the number sold by Pokémon Ruby and Sapphire in that time period, but IGN reasoned that the smaller sales were due to the new titles being remakes.
-In the first half of August before FireRed and LeafGreen were released in the United States, the games received over 150,000 pre-orders, over twice the number Ruby and Sapphire received.
-Nintendo's Senior Vice President of Marketing and Corporate Communication George Harrison remarked, "This pre-sell indicates more than twice the player interest!"
-Over one million copies of FireRed and LeafGreen were sold in the US less than one month after their release in that region.
-As of March 31, 2008, the games had sold 11.82 million copies worldwide.
-The games later entered Nintendo's Player's Choice line in North America and were re-marketed with a significantly lower retail price.
-However, unlike the original release, the Player's Choice edition games did not include a bundled Wireless Adapter.
+During the first week of release in Japan, FireRed and LeafGreen sold a combined total of 885,049 copies, which was less than the number sold by Pokémon Ruby and Sapphire in that time period, but IGN reasoned that the smaller sales were due to the games being remakes.
+By August, in the United States, the games surpassed 150,000 pre-orders, more than double Ruby and Sapphire.
+Less than one month after releasing in the US, over one million copies of FireRed and LeafGreen were sold.
+The games were added to Nintendo's Player's Choice line in North America on 2 October 2006 with the retail price reduced to $19.99.
+However, unlike the original releases, the Player's Choice editions did not include a bundled Wireless Adapter.
+As of 31 March 2008, the games had sold 11.82 million copies worldwide.
+By October 2013, Pokémon FireRed and LeafGreen reached 12 million copies worldwide.